-- Conduct a representative number of sample measurements of ε BL,HG,j,i for similar boiler types (e.g. for new coal-fired boilers) at the project site prior to the implementation of the project activity or at other sites with comparable circumstances using the approach described in the latest approved version of AM0044 "Energy efficiency improvement projects: boiler rehabilitation or replacement in industrial and district heating sectors"; - Use documented manufacturer's data on the boiler efficiency; - Use the default values from Table 2 below; 12 - Determine $\varepsilon{BL,HG,i,i}$ based on historical fuel consumption data.
+- Conduct a representative number of sample measurements of $\varepsilon{BL,HG,j,i}$ for similar boiler types (e.g. for new coal-fired boilers) at the project site prior to the implementation of the project activity or at other sites with comparable circumstances using the approach described in the latest approved version of AM0044 "Energy efficiency improvement projects: boiler rehabilitation or replacement in industrial and district heating sectors"; - Use documented manufacturer's data on the boiler efficiency; . - Use the default values from Table 2 below;13 - Determine $\varepsilon{BL,HG,j,i}$ based on historical fuel consumption data.

-&lt;sup>11 This methodology only accounts for emission reductions, if in the absence of the project activity heat would have been generated by boilers installed in boiler houses.
+12 This methodology only accounts for emission reductions, if in the absence of the project activity heat would have been generated by boilers installed in boiler houses.

-&lt;sup>12 References are contained in Appendix I.
+13 References are contained in Appendix I.